duonglam306/LTW-212/README.md

 # LTW-212
 Project HOLA HOUSÈ

-# RUN FRONTEND
+# How to run FRONT-END in your localhost?
-Move to folder Frontend
+Move to folder 'frontend'
 ### cd frontend
 # Getting Started with Create React App